 Take a look in the kids’ ears now, so you have a baseline to compare with.
 You can see there’s a problem if the ear canal is red and swollen.
 Here’s a video that shows the difference.

 Now that you know what you’re dealing with, it’s time for treatment.
 These are safe to use on toddlers and older kids–if you suspect problems with a baby, I recommend calling the doctor.

 Note: If there is any fluid draining from the ear, or if your child has tubes in their ears, do NOT put anything in the ear.

 Lay down, with the sore ear facing up, and place a warm washcloth or warm heating pad on the ear.
 The warmth encourages blood flow, which promotes healing, and it also helps thin the fluid to help it drain.

 Rub diluted Basil and Melaleuca essential oils behind the ear and on the outside of the ear (never inside the ear).
-Both of these essential oils are antiseptic and pain relieving.
+Both of these essential oils are germ-destroying and pain relieving.